Letronix624/super-pong/README.md

 # super-pong
-*Bullet hell pong with an aberrating theme*
+*Bullet hell pong with enemies that slowly exceed the uncanny valley scale as the game proceeds.*

 Made for Acerola Jam 0